ajafik/bash-scripts/ReadMe.md

 > file task.sh - Identifies the type of file task.sh is

 > man <command> - shows the amnual of usage of a particular linux command. eg. `man ls` : shows the manual of how to use `ls` linux commans

+> 2> - for redirecting stderror output

+> > - for redirecting stdout output

+> &> - for redirecting both stdout and stderror outputs